nikospavlopoulos/nikospavlopoulos/README.md

 \- *This RESTful API enables users to securely log, manage, and analyze their skydiving jumps, with role-based access for regular users and admins. <br>
 \- Built with Java Spring Boot, Spring Data JPA, MySQL (development) and H2 (testing), it implements JWT authentication with custom Spring Security filters and services. <br>
-\- Containerized the Spring Boot backend using a multi-stage Docker build separating build and runtime stages for optimized deployment and reduced image footprint. by ~50%.<br>
+\- Containerized the Spring Boot backend using a multi-stage Docker build separating build and runtime stages for optimized deployment and reduced image footprint by ~50%.<br>
 \- The API supports search, pagination, and dashboard statistics, while a lightweight frontend built with HTML, JavaScript, and Bootstrap & CSS allows users to register, log in, create jumps, and view their jump history. <br>
 \- A multi-stage Docker setup enables lightweight, reproducible containerization and streamlined deployment, while Spring Boot Integration Tests, JUnit, and Mockito ensure 95% code coverage for a reliable foundation for future features such as Swagger documentation and extended cloud deployment.*